sangche/utxo-workshop/README.md

 ./target/release/utxo-workshop purge-chain --dev
 ```

 3. In the console, notice the helper printouts.
-In particular, notice the default account `Alice` was already has `100 UTXO` upon the genesis block.
+In particular, notice the default account `Alice` already has `1000 UTXO` upon the genesis block.

 4. Open [Polkadot JS](https://polkadot.js.org/apps/#/settings), making sure the client is connected to your local node by going to Settings > General, and selecting `Local Node` in the `remote node` dropdown.